priyankatyagi455/Adzuna-Job-Market-Insights/README.md

 env\Scripts\activate     # For Windows

-Install the required dependencies: pip install -r requirements.txt
+Install the required dependencies:

+pip install -r requirements.txt

 Obtain an Adzuna API key:

 Sign up at Adzuna Developer Portal.

 Create an application to get your App ID and API Key.

 Update the script with your Adzuna API credentials:

 Open the Python script and replace placeholders for APP_ID and APP_KEY with your Adzuna credentials.

 Usage

-Run the script to fetch job data: python job_scraper.py
+Run the script to fetch job data:python job_scraper.py

 View the output:

 The data will be saved in a file named adzuna_job_listings.csv.

 Graphs showing trends will appear in a separate window during execution.

 Open the CSV file to explore the retrieved job data, which includes:

-Job Titles
-Locations
-Salaries
-Links to full job details
+Job Titles, Locations, Salaries, Links to full job details, Visualizations
-Visualizations

 Job Demand by Title: A bar chart showing the most frequently occurring job titles.

 Salary Distribution: A histogram of salaries to understand income trends.

 Job Locations: A pie chart or bar chart to highlight areas with the most job listings.

 File Structure

-plaintext
-project/
+plaintext project/
 ├── job_scraper.py       # Main Python script for scraping and analysis

 ├── adzuna_job_listings.csv # Output file containing scraped job data

 ├── LICENSE              # License for the project

 ├── README.md            # Project overview and instructions

 └── requirements.txt     # List of required Python packages

 License